PrideLab/PRIDE-PPPAR/README.md

-`Notes: The multi-GNSS multi-GNSS satellite orbit/clock/bias/quaternion products, which are computed and released by Wuhan University, are required by PRIDE PPP-AR II.`
+`Notes: The multi-GNSS multi-GNSS satellite orbit/clock/bias/quaternion products, which are computed and released by Wuhan University, are required by PRIDE PPP-AR ver.
+2.1.`

 ## Getting in Touch